aztfmod/documentation/website/docs/fundamentals/intro.md

 The different landing zones represented in different state files at level 1 would typically be:

-- The **enterprise-scale** (management groups, policies) this would include the core enterprise-scale capabilities with the related custom management group structures and policies configuration.
-You can either use the out-of-the-box settings for enterprise-scale or customize the values for your organization.
+- The **Azure landing zone** (management groups, policies) this would include the core ALZ (formerly called enterprise-scale) capabilities with the related custom management group structures and policies configuration.
+You can either use the out-of-the-box settings for Azure LZ or customize the values for your organization.
 - The **GitOps services** for core platform automation: creating the pipelines, creating the Virtual Network and compute nodes (see below) required for the DevOps self-hosted agents.
 - The **platform subscription creation** for core platform (to create the core enterprise-scale subscriptions like Identify, Management, Connectivity etc.)
 - The **management subscription services** for core platform capabilities such as log management, Azure Monitor capabilities, etc.